-Okay, uhm...
-How do I start on this without those boring statements like 'music has been part of my life since I remember, yadda yadda yadda'.
-Let's try this way: of all music-related things that happened in my life, I owe none of them to my music teacher or my family.
+Okay, uhm… How do I start this without boring statements like ‘music has been part of my life since I remember, yadda yadda yadda’.
+Let’s try this: of all music-related things that happened in my life, none of them I owe to my music teacher or my family.
 If I could credit one person, it would have been Daisy Dee.

 You can’t stop us

-In 2001 I still had no internet at home, so I had to use old-fashioned TV for accidental life-changing discoveries.
-Sadly, television in my country was never particularly educative or entertaining.
-My parents had bought a satellite receiver and I liked to watch foreign channels in languages I didn't understand.
-Apart from a certain type of channels my parents didn't want me to watch, especially late at night, there was another one, much more teen-friendly: music television.
+In 2001 I had no internet access at home so I had to use old-fashioned TV for accidental life-changing discoveries.
+Sadly, television in my country wasn’t particularly educative or entertaining.
+At some point my parents bought a satellite receiver and I started watching foreign channels in languages I didn’t understand.
+Apart from a certain type of channels my parents didn’t want me to watch, especially late at night, there was another one, much more teen-friendly: music television.
 Since most of satellite channels were German, I watched German VIVA and MTV 2 Pop.

-Somewhere in July 2001 (this time it's an actual date, not a symbol) one thing on VIVA randomly caught my attention.
-It was a live coverage from a major music festival in some German city.
-Unimaginable crowds of people on streets, live music played from moving platforms, general atmosphere of love and unity.
+Somewhere in July 2001 (this time it’s an actual date, not a symbol) one thing on VIVA randomly caught my attention.
+It was a live coverage of a major music festival in some German city.
+Unimaginable crowds of people on streets, live music played from moving platforms, a captivating atmosphere of love and unity.

 Another Love Parade was happening in Berlin.

-Then 2010 disaster happened and the dream was ultimately dead.
+Then 2010 disaster happened and the dream was dead.

-My fascination with club music, which I was still erraneously calling 'techno' at that time, didn't end there.
-I was discovering new artists daily.
-ATB, Kai Tracid, Paul Van Dyk, Kenny Takito, Mark'Oh, Starsplash, Tomcat, Prezioso...
-I can go on and on.
+My fascination with club music, which I was still erraneously calling ‘techno’, didn’t end there.
+I was discovering new artists every day.
+ATB, Kai Tracid, Paul Van Dyk, Kenny Takito, Mark’Oh, Starsplash, Tomcat, Prezioso… I can go on and on.

 Viva, Viva Zwei and MTV 2 Pop.
-The trifecta of German TV channels that were playing club music from western parts of Europe became my primary source of music discovery.
+The trifecta of German TV channels that were playing club music from western Europe became my primary source of music discoveries.
 Club Rotation was my obligatory position to watch every weekend.

 It was a whole different world of sounds compared to the one I knew from mainstream media in my country.

-Up to 2010s Polish pop music felt, I don't know, dead serious and boring.
-It wasn't about fun.
-It was more about telling stories, sometimes dark and serious, usually about love, spirituality or some kind of similar nonsense.
-I can't remember any notion of plain old unencumbered fun in Polis pop songs from late 1990s or 2000s that would stuck in my teenage head.
+Up to 2010s Polish pop music felt, I don’t know, dead serious and boring.
+It wasn’t about fun.
+It was more about telling stories, sometimes dark and serious, usually about love, spirituality or similar nonsense.
+I can’t remember any notion of plain old unencumbered fun in Polish pop songs from late 1990s or 2000s that would stuck in my teenage head.

 It took me some time to understand why it was that way.
-I came up with my own hypothesis for this.
+In 2020 I came up with my own unproven hypothesis.

 If you lived on the side of the Iron Courtain, well, things were different.
-Your country may have had its own political problems, but you didn't have to take them that seriously.
-You weren't dreaming of regaining political independence of some big brother that had been pulling strings in your country since the end of World War II.
+Your country may have had its political problems, but you didn’t have to take them that seriously.
+You weren’t dreaming of regaining political independence from some big brother that had been pulling strings in your country since World War II.
 Pop music in your country could, and did, sound different.
 It could use this element of careless fun and genuine feeling of freedom.

 Early 2000s club music from Germany, Netherlands, Belgium, France and a few other countries was closely related to dance music from 1990s.
 Computers and electronic equipment were already present in the production process.
 Vinyl records, remixing and scratching was still there.
 Club music was supposed to fill dancefloors and make people tired, so repetitive drums, catchy melodies and atmospheric vocals were used.

 Media in my country seemed to ignore western club music.
-At least that's what I was thinking at the time.
-I eventually stumbled upon an equvalent of VIVA Club Rotation in a local radio station, played every Saturday night.
+At least that’s what I was thinking.
+I eventually stumbled upon an equivalent of VIVA Club Rotation in a local radio station, played every Saturday night.
 When I went to a secondary school, it turned out quite a few people in my group were familiar with the same songs as me.
 We were a legion.